House dust mite allergy

 6% of children and adults in Switzerland suffer from a house dust mite allergy.

 There are approximately 40,000 different species of house dust mite.
 At our latitude, however, two species in particular are mainly responsible for causing an allergy.
 One mite produces up to 40 faecal droppings a day.
-One teaspoonful of bedroom dust contains an average of nearly 1000 mites and 250,000 minute droppings.
+One teaspoonful of bedroom dust contains an average of nearly 1000 mites and up to 250,000 minute droppings.